-- Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili, Ms. Dam and Ms. Drake: 2220 E. Route 66, Suite 226, Glendora, California 91740.
-Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 56 series managed by unaffiliated investment advisors.
+- a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili, Ms. Dam, Ms. Drake and Mr. Gohr: 2220 E. Route 66, Suite 226, Glendora, California 91740.
+Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 37 series managed by unaffiliated investment advisors.
 Each Trustee serves as Trustee of each series of the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
-The Funds' investment advisor also serves as investment advisor to the following: (1) AXS Adaptive Plus Fund, (2) AXS All Terrain Opportunity Fund, (3) AXS Alternative Value Fund, (4) AXS Change Finance ESG ETF, (5) AXS Chesapeake Strategy Fund, (6) AXS Income Opportunities Fund, (7) AXS Market Neutral
+The Fund's investment advisor also serves as investment advisor to 23 other series in the Trust (collectively, the "AXS Funds"), which are offered in separate prospectuses.
+The AXS Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services.